 Introducing Brand Strategy

-This is the part 99% of businesses like to skip over, but it’s the best thing any business (new or old) can do to set themselves up for long-term success.
+This is the part a lot of businesses tend to skip over, but it’s the best thing any business (new or old) can do to set themselves up for long-term success.
 A brand strategy is a proactive game plan for how you can use your brand to stand out from your competitors.

 A good brand strategy defines these key things: